NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Manual

 \subsection{Running {\sc NeatIBP}}

-After preparing the above input files in the working folder, the user can run {\sc NeatIBP} to generate the IBP relations.
-Assuming the user has installed NeatIBP in ``/SomePath/NeatIBP/'', he or she can run {\sc NeatIBP} by changing to the working path and run command
+After preparing the above-mentioned input files in the working directory, the user can execute {\sc NeatIBP} to generate the IBP relations.
+Assuming the user has installed {\sc NeatIBP} in the directory \texttt{/SomePath/NeatIBP/}, it can be run by changing directory to the working path and executing the command